joeyespo/gitpress/README.md

     +- README.md

 What's important is that *you* are comfortable with your files.
 There's no need to get hung up over this.
-You can easily re-organize without making a mess of the permalinks.
-That's all handled by the presentation.
+Start with something simple.
+Reorganize later, moving your posts into month-based sub-directories.
+And you can do this without making a mess of your permalinks, since that's all handled by your presentation layer.

 Next Steps: Presenting